Clean Water Management Trust Fund (CWMTF)

 To receive funds from CWMTF, the applicant must be a State Agency; a local government unit; or a nonprofit corporation whose primary purpose is the conservation, preservation, and restoration of the State’s cultural, environmental and natural resources.

-The deadline for submitting applications is midnight February 5, 2018.
+The deadline for submitting applications is midnight, February 4, 2019.

-Application review and field visits will take place Spring 2018.
+Application review and field visit – Spring 2019

 Within a few weeks of the application deadline, a Field Representative will contact you to schedule a field visit.
 The Field Representative will be your primary point of contact throughout the application review.